appveyor/website/NJekyll/site/docs/deployment/github.md

 * **Release name** (`release`) - Optional.
 The name of release.
 If not specified build tag or version is used as release name.
 You can use environment variables in release name, for example `myproduct-v$(appveyor_build_version)`. **Release name cannot contain whitespaces**.

 * **GitHub authentication token** (`auth_token`) - OAuth token used for authentication against GitHub API.
 You can generate [Personal API access token](https://github.com/blog/1509-personal-api-tokens) at [https://github.com/settings/applications](https://github.com/settings/applications).
 Minimal token scope is `repo` or `public_repo` to release on private or public repositories respectively.
+Be sure to encrypt your token using the **Account -> Encrypt data** tool.

 * **Artifact to deploy** (`artifact`) - Optional.
 Allows specifying one or more build artifacts to be uploaded as release assets.
 The value could be comma-delimited list of artifact's file name, deployment name or regular expression matching one of these.
 For example `bin\release\MyLib.zip` or `/.*\.nupkg/`.